berndporr/deepNeuronalFilter/ecg_filt_demo/README.md

 Demo which filters about 50Hz from a noisy ECG.
 This is a minimal example where the reference noise is just a 50Hz sine wave and the DNF removes the 50Hz from the ECG by using this 50Hz sine.
-This, of cours,e can also be done by a simple LMS FIR filter but this here serves as an example code which can then be used for more complex reference signals.
+This, of course, can also be done by a simple LMS FIR filter but this here serves as an example code which can then be used for more complex reference signals.